The Kardashians were not the first family to have their own reality show.

 When it comes to social-media influencing, which countless people are attempting to do these days to varying degrees of success, the Kardashian-Jenner sisters are among the original real deals.
 Over the course of a decade they went from singing the praises of QuickTrim to selling hundreds of millions of dollars worth of their own makeup, skin care, jeans, lifestyle tips and more, and triggering a 6 percent plunge in the stock price of Snapchat—as Kylie Jenner inadvertently did in 2018 when she tweeted about not liking the platform's latest changes.

 (It's been debated as to whether the dip could solely be attributed to her, because she wasn't the only critic of the redesign, with 1.2 million people signing a Change.org petition to bring the old ways back—but her critique certainly didn't go unnoticed.)

-Kylie, who was 10 when Keeping Up With the Kardashians premiered, now has the most Instagram followers of anyone in her family with 181 million and keeps adding to the total daily, not least because she too is a mom now and one of the most unequivocally popular plot lines in the Kardashian family saga—ever since Kourtney and Scott Disick welcomed son Mason in 2009—has been the arrival of all of the sisters' absurdly adorable children.
+Kylie, who was 10 when Keeping Up With the Kardashians premiered, now has the most Instagram followers of anyone in her family with 195 million and keeps adding to the total daily, not least because she too is a mom now, and one of the most unequivocally popular plot lines in the Kardashian family saga—ever since Kourtney and Scott Disick welcomed son Mason in 2009—has been the arrival of all of the siblings' absurdly adorable children.